Fulshear New Construction: When to Get Your First Pressure Wash

 Fulshear sits right on the edge of the coastal plain where the soil transitions from gumbo clay to sandier river-bottom soil from the Brazos.
 Anywhere they are digging foundations, trenching for utilities, or grading for new roads, they are exposing a lot of fresh clay.
 That clay has a high iron content, which is why the stains it leaves on concrete are red to reddish-brown instead of just tan or gray.

 Iron-rich clay bonds to concrete chemically, not just mechanically.
 It is not sitting on the surface.
 The iron compounds migrate into the concrete pores during the first rain and lock in.
-We wrote a whole post on this problem specifically (removing red clay stains from Katy driveways), but for new construction the key point is: the sooner you get it off, the less chemical treatment the removal requires.
+The guide to removing red clay stains from Katy driveways explains the problem in detail, but for new construction the key point is: the sooner you get it off, the less chemical treatment the removal may require.

 A red clay stain that has been on your driveway for three weeks comes off with a surface cleaner and a mild iron remover.
 A red clay stain that has been there for eighteen months needs an oxalic acid pre-treatment, agitation with a floor scrubber, and a second pass.
 The difference in cost between those two jobs is about three times over.

-First wash on a new Fulshear home is a different process than a routine maintenance wash, because we are dealing with construction residue instead of organic growth.
-Our typical approach:
+First wash planning for a new Fulshear home is different from routine maintenance washing because construction residue is different from organic growth.
+A scope review should account for:

 Siding and soffits: Soft wash to remove construction dust and any early algae.
 This is the same process as a maintenance wash, just usually quicker because there is less buildup.